I drink.

 Eating is very much not cheating.
 Let’s leave the boorish, laddish, competitive, one-upmanship way of drinking in the past.

-Snacking while drinking is good too.
-This is not only useful for maintaining energy levels, but it’s a fine way to live.
+Snacking is also top-tier, obviously.
+Not only is it useful for maintaining energy levels, but it’s a fine way to live.
 Crack open the nuts, cheeses, and olives.
 Life is there to be enjoyed.
-Moderation remains crucial, of course, and it is a good idea to take it easy on excessively salty foods as they can make you thirstier and encourage more drinking.
+Although when drinking, it is a good idea to take it easier on excessively salty foods, as they can make you thirstier and encourage more drinking.

 A sobering sight, in an extremely good way